feluxe/very-hungry-pi/README.md

     another_list: [
       some_dir
     ]
-  # Here you can define time intervals, which you may use for your snapshots.
+  # Define time intervals, which you may use for your snapshots.
-  # Define any interval you want e.g. 'hourly: 3600'
   # Feel free to use your own definitions like 'every_four_hours: 14400' etc.
   # Values must be in Seconds.
   intervals: {